futufeld/brainfunc/README.md

 ### From `Zipper` to Interpreter

 The functions developed thus far enable us to interact with `Zipper` values and treat `Zipper`s like a sequence of Brainfuck instructions or as an seemingly infinite sequence of cells.
-The next step is to implement the functionality that modifies our code or tape according to the Brainfuck instruction being processed, and then repeat that functionality for every instruction in the program.
-This is the stage where we encode the behaviour of the non-IO aspects of Brainfuck into our Haskell program.
+The next step is to implement the functionality that modifies our code and tape values according to the Brainfuck instruction being processed, and then repeats that functionality for every instruction in the code.
+This is the stage where we encode the behaviour of the non-IO aspects of Brainfuck into our Haskell program, creating an interpreter for a language equivalent to P''.

 ### Required Functions

 #### Overview

-To implement our Brainfuck interpreter, we require two groups of functions, 1) functions that apply the changes of a Brainfuck instruction to the code and tape, and 2) functions that extract instructions from the code and apply them:
+To implement our Brainfuck interpreter, we require two groups of functions, 1) functions that apply the effects of a Brainfuck instruction to the code and tape, and 2) functions that extract instructions from the code to determine which 'instruction functions' to apply:

-* `executeIncr`: Allows us to apply the `+` Brainfuck instruction to a code and tape.
+* `executeIncr`: Allows us to apply the `+` Brainfuck instruction to a code and tape pair.
-* `executeDecr`: Allows us to apply the `-` Brainfuck instruction to a code and tape.
+* `executeDecr`: Allows us to apply the `-` Brainfuck instruction to a code and tape pair.
-* `executeNext`: Allows us to apply the `>` Brainfuck instruction to a code and tape.
+* `executeNext`: Allows us to apply the `>` Brainfuck instruction to a code and tape pair.
-* `executePrev`: Allows us to apply the `<` Brainfuck instruction to a code and tape.
+* `executePrev`: Allows us to apply the `<` Brainfuck instruction to a code and tape pair.
-* `executeOpen`: Allows us to apply the `[` Brainfuck instruction to a code and tape.
+* `executeOpen`: Allows us to apply the `[` Brainfuck instruction to a code and tape pair.
-* `executeLoop`: Allows us to apply the `]` Brainfuck instruction to a code and tape.
+* `executeLoop`: Allows us to apply the `]` Brainfuck instruction to a code and tape pair.
 * `executeInstruction`: Allows us to execute a single non-IO instruction on the tape.
 * `executeCode`: Allows us to execute a sequence of non-IO instructions on the tape.